nasa/fprime/Svc/FramingProtocol/docs/sdd.md

    1. Otherwise the frame data size is size of the provided data plus four bytes for the serialized packet type.

-1. Compute the frame size: data size plus frame header size plus hash value size.
+1. Compute the frame size: frame data size plus frame header size plus hash value size.

 1. Allocate a buffer large enough to hold the frame.

 1. Serialize the start word and frame size into the buffer.
-This forms the frame header.
+This operation forms the frame header.

 1. Serialize the frame data: